 Meals: BreakfastNote: Tips for the day: Possibly avoid wearing shorts and an open dress to respect the local culture.
 Also, do not take photos and wear sunglasses/ hats inside the chapels.

-On this Nepal Tibet tour, we’ll be exploring the sweetness of Lhasa city to the fullest.
+On this Nepal Tibet tour, we’ll explore Lhasa City’s sweetness to the fullest.
 On another full-day sightseeing tour to Lhasa, we will visit the Potala Palace.
-Behind the Potala Palace, we have a Zongjiao Lukang Park that offers a stunning park view.
+Behind the Potala Palace, we have Zongjiao Lukang Park, with a stunning park view.
 You can see the locals gathering and chattering around the park.

 Overnight in Lhasa